WELCOME TO PARIS' FAVORITE DISTRICT : LE MARAIS

 From the 16th century, the Golden Age of Le Marais, until the present day, Le Marais has always been the place of intrigue and mystery, the spot for lovers’ trysts, where architectural design is at its most resplendent, THE place to be for nobility, and the site of creativity for artists from all over Paris.
 After several decades of neglect and dilapidation, it is thanks to author and former Minister for Culture André Malraux in particular, that from the sixties onwards, Le Marais recovered and became once again the quarter of nobility and rose back up to its previously enjoyed position as the royal district of Paris, with great social diversity.
 The Marais is the location of imagination, non-conformism, the place where everyone feels at home, where all communities coexist in harmony, and where creativity and luxury blend well within a real life authentic village.

 The creators of the site PARISMARAIS.COM are at one with their neighborhood: passionate, playful, irreverent and unconventional ...
-On this site you will find our favorite spots, places to avoid, our favorite places and those that should definitely be discovered, places that foster a sense of welcome, and the French savoir-vivre.
+On this site, you will find our favorite spots, and those that should definitely be discovered, places that foster a sense of welcome, and the French savoir-vivre.

 Editor in Chief PARISMARAIS ®